 - Stainless And Rust Proof

 The Hybeam is very similar to Q5 Taclite, but the design is on the slimmer and longer side.
-It’s 300 lumens as well so you can use it for most of every day use as well.
+It’s 300 lumens as well so you can use it for most everyday use as well.

 - Authentic YAG™ bulb that produces a blindingly bright light